Please select Menu Source

 • Preparation of Contract of Sale: The seller, often through their lawyer or conveyancer, prepares the Contract of Sale.
 This document includes all essential details about the property and the agreed terms of the sale.
 The buyer should review this document thoroughly before signing.

 • Cooling-Off Period: After the contract is signed, there’s usually a cooling-off period during which the buyer can change their mind.
-The duration varies by state, but during this time, the buyer can withdraw from the sale, although they may have to pay a penalty to the seller
+The duration varies by state, but during this time, the buyer can withdraw from the sale, although they may have to pay a penalty to the seller.

 • Exchange of Contracts: Once the cooling-off period has ended, the contracts are exchanged.
 The buyer pays the deposit, and both parties are now legally committed to the sale.
 From this point, backing out of the contract can have serious legal and financial consequences.